loader

 Distance 4.1 km

-This is the more interesting of the two suggestions to reach the bivouac, perhaps a bit more difficult in some sections than the other, but compared to the previous it offers the real advantage of an uninterrupted and complete view of the entire valley of Sappada, the mountains that surround it to the north, on those of the Comelico and beyond.
-The itinerary initially goes up the lower part of Cadin di Fuori, then passes the north side of the Col Lanar, cutting diagonally between mugo pines and low vegetation, the not very showy well-wooded elevation that separates the Cadin di Fuori from the Cadin di Dentro.
-The panoramic views and the variety of environments crossed make this one of the most popular excursions.
-Caution is advised in the final rather exposed metres along the gully.
+This is the more interesting of the two proposals to reach the bivouac, perhaps a bit more tiring than the other in some stretches, but offers, compared to the previous one, the undeniable advantage of an uninterrupted and complete view of the whole Sappada valley, the mountains surrounding it to the north, those of Comelico and beyond.
+The route first climbs the lower part of Cadin di Fuori, then crosses diagonally through dwarf pines and low vegetation the northern flank of Col Lanar, the wooded elevation not very prominent that separates Cadin di Fuori from Cadin di Dentro.
+The wide panoramas, the variety of spaces crossed, make it one of the most popular hikes.
+Caution is recommended in the last rather exposed meters of the long gully.

 Author